-TELEMEDICINE CONSULTS AVAILABLE FOR PATIENTS IN NEW YORK, NEW JERSEY, FLORIDA, VIRGINIA AND ARIZONA - CALL (212) 262-2412
+TELEMEDICINE CONSULTS AVAILABLE FOR PATIENTS IN NEW YORK, NEW JERSEY, AND FLORIDA - CALL (212) 262-2412

 The Puzzle of Leaky Gut Syndrome: Understanding the Pieces